MS-FIT/Neuroaesthetic-research/README.md

 If you're visiting for the first time, follow this reading path:

-1. 📄 Open the Neuroaesthetics, Trauma & Inflammation Report
+1. 📄 Review the Neuroaesthetics, Trauma & Inflammation Report below.
-2. 🧠 Open the Neuroprotection & Cognitive Resilience Brief
+2. 🧠 Review the Neuroprotection & Cognitive Resilience Brief below.
-3. 📝 Explore the Development Notes folder
+3. 📝 Explore the Development Notes folder.

 ### 1. Project Overview
 Learn what this research project explores and why it matters.